ondemandenv/.github/profile/README.md

     1) Created Aws Accounts and Github repos
     2) Github App installation ID
     3) Emails for each app/service
-4) Deploy the seeding stack into central auto account, wait central auto initialize and deploy all app/services with email notification
+4) Deploy the seeding stack into your central auto account, wait central auto initialize and deploy all app/services with email notification